 Seeking Further Help and Support

-If you encounter persistent problems with AePS transactions that you can’t resolve on your own, there are official channels you can turn to for help.
-Don’t hesitate to reach out if you need assistance.
+If you encounter persistent issues with AePS transactions that you are unable to resolve on your own, there are official channels you can utilize for assistance.
+Always feel encouraged to seek assistance when needed.

 Contact your bank